diarmuidwhelan/python_project/README.md

 ![alt text](https://github.com/diarmuidwhelan/python_project/blob/master/petal_feature_relationship.png "Petal Length & Width")

 From the above plots, we can see how the features are related and how this differs by species type.
-In the petal length and width there looks to be a linear positive correlation between length and width and each species type looks to have distinct petal lengtha nd width ranges.
+In the petal length and width there looks to be a linear positive correlation between length and width and each species type looks to have distinct petal length and width ranges.

-K Means clustering can be used on the features to attempt to group the species together.

-In iris_model.py, I fit a Support Vector Classification and K nearest neighbours model to the iris data.
-I attempt to validate and test the accuracy of these models by splitting the dataset into a training and test sample.
+In iris_model.py, I fit a Support Vector Classification and K nearest neighbours models to the iris data.
+K nearest neighbours is a method which uses the K datapoints closest to the target to predict it's class.
+Support Vector Machines are a suppervised learning method that attempt to construct a plane between the different classes.
+These models can be used to predict the species type of a flower with certain features.
+Probabilities for each outcome are also calculated.
+However, there is an issue of overfitting the data with these initially where I use the entire dataset to predict the outcome of the same datapoints.
+In a sense correcting my own homework.
+To overcome this issue I use some validation techniques to test the robustness of the models.

+I attempt to validate and test the accuracy of these models by splitting the dataset into a training and test sample.The results appear to be quite positive.
+In the case of the K Nearest Neighbours model the number of neighbours chosen is arbitrary.
+We can optimise the number chosen by looping a few different options and picking the best result.
+It turns out 1,5 and 10 have the best accuracy with 20 and 30 progressively worse the higher the number of neighbours.

+Further improvements may be made by exploring the different kernel types in SVC and lookinbg at other techniques such as decision trees and random forests.

 # References